huaweicloud/terraform-provider-huaweicloud/docs/resources/lb_loadbalancer.md

 * `vip_port_id` - The Port ID of the Load Balancer IP.

+* `public_ip` - The EIP address that is associated to the Load Balancer instance.

 ## Timeouts

 This resource provides the following timeouts configuration options: